 PACELC formula

-If a network split occurs, the system chooses between:
+If the network splits, the system must choose between:

 Foundation